Support Centre

 • where such suspension causes grave difficulties for the public institution in its performance of any one of the certain duties described in applicable laws; or

-• where the data handler would not be able to perform the terms of a contract entered into with the data subject if it does not process the personal data and the data subject did not clearly indicate their intention to terminate the contract.
+• where the data handler would not be able to perform the terms of a contract entered into with the data subject if it does not process the personal data and the data subject did not clearly indicate his/her intention to terminate the contract.

 The request must be made in accordance with the procedure determined by the data handler.
 Such procedure should meet the following requirements: